graphite-server/graphite-web/README.md

 Please refer to the instructions at [readthedocs](http://graphite.readthedocs.org/) for general installation.

-For particular instructions in centos refer to this [repo wiki](https://github.com/graphite-server/graphite-web/wiki).
+For particular instructions in centos refer to this [repo wiki](https://github.com/graphite-server/graphite-web/wiki) (In preparation).

 ## License